 Often featuring prominently on ill-thought bucket lists, Elephant Camps are a testament to the consequences of misinformation.
 All credits go to the tourism industrial complex that has successfully created a fallacious association between wildlife conservation and sitting on a tacky chair strapped to the back of an unwilling, intelligent living-being.
 For the discerning traveler, Thailand can often feel like an unsought indulgence, packaged for the lowest denominator of fuss-free, mindless tourism.
 Of course, real Thailand is far removed from the relentless showcase of commoditised experiences of ping-pong shows and tiger temples.
-For a glimpse of the other side of Thailand, the inside story, visit the Elephant Nature Park in Chiang Mai.
+For a glimpse of the other side of Thailand, the inside story, visit the Elephant Nature Park

 While domestication of elephants is steeped in Thai tradition, modern ethics and public awareness has led the industry to adopt a gentrified façade.
 As an environmental conservationist, words cannot describe how I feel about elephant camps advertising “elephant-treks” while masquerading as a conservation sanctuary.
 Here’s the truth in plain English -